aresssera/timeSeriesFeatures/README.md

 For each task, six commonly used models were tested in combination with the mentioned feature sets.
 In both cases, the features of _TSFEL_ and _tsfresh_ were further investigated in combination with the corresponding _Random Forest_ model.

-### Execution

-All notebooks can be run immediately.
-Comments that are (hopefully) useful are directly included in the files.

-### Output

-The output plots are not stored in a directory.

 <table>
 <tr><th>Table 1 Heading 1 </th><th>Table 1 Heading 2</th></tr>
 <tr><td>